Geospatial Intelligence Analytics Graduate Credit Certificate Program

 Campus(es)World Campus

-The graduate credit certificate in Geospatial Intelligence Analytics is for geospatial intelligence professionals with experience in Geographic Information Systems and Remote Sensing who are only able to participate part-time and at a distance, while maintaining professional responsibilities.
+The graduate credit certificate in Geospatial Intelligence Analytics is for aspiring geospatial intelligence professionals as well as those with experience in the field who are only able to participate part-time and at a distance, while maintaining professional responsibilities.
+Students can take foundational or advanced courses depending on their level of expertise.
 The program promotes sound theory, methodologies, techniques, ethics, and best practices in the professional application of geospatial intelligence.
 The 15-credit curriculum integrates the geospatial information science and intelligence disciplines in a synergistic manner.
 The program is well suited for the geospatial intelligence professional serving outside the continental U.S.

 Admission Requirements